-The school, in liaison with HCC, will also consider accepting applications from children (as defined above) whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
+HCC will also consider accepting applications from children whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
 These applications, if accepted, will be processed from the overseas address until sufficient evidence is received to show the child is permanently resident in Hertfordshire.
 Evidence must be submitted at the time of application.

-Evidence submitted after the date for late applications cannot be considered before National Allocation Day.
-Decisions on these applications will be made by a panel of county council officers and communicated with parents within 6 weeks of the closing date for applications.
+Evidence submitted after the date for late applications (2 December 2022 for secondary transfer) cannot be taken into account before National Allocation Day.
+Decisions on these applications will be made by a panel of senior officers and communicated with parents within 6 weeks of the closing date for applications.

 If an applicant owns a property in Hertfordshire but is not living in it, perhaps because they are working abroad at the time of application, the Hertfordshire address will not be accepted for the purposes of admission until the child is resident at that address.

 Other children, than those mentioned above, from overseas do not generally have automatic right of entry to the UK.
 An application for a school place will not therefore be accepted until they are permanently resident in Hertfordshire.
-Proof of residency such as an endorsed passport or entry visa will be required with the application, in addition to proof of Hertfordshire address, for example a council tax bill or 12-month rental agreement.
+Proof of residency such as an endorsed passport or entry visa will be required with the application, in addition to proof of Hertfordshire address, for example a council tax bill or 12 month rental agreement.